 Like a number of other overlooked ingredients, orange peel turns out to be something you might want to keep out of the compost and start eating.
-Find out about orange peel uses and orange peel benefits!
+Find out about fantastic orange peel uses and orange peel benefits!

-Yet another way root to stem eating can benefit your health, save you money on food, and cut your output of food waste–win-win-win!
+Using orange peels is yet another way root to stem eating can benefit your health, save you money on food, and cut your output of food waste–win-win-win!

 ORANGE PEEL BENEFITS

 It turns out that orange peels maybe even better for you than the fruit inside, containing nearly twice the vitamin C. Add orange peel to your list of immune-boosting foods!

 Orange peels have other beneficial nutrients, including potassium, vitamin A, and fiber, as well as small amounts of other vitamins and minerals.
 (Details here if you’re curious.)